 • Clay shoots around the UK with refreshments too • At least 32 cartridges for each shooter included • Seasonal snacks (soups, cakes, drinks etc) served • Experiences last around 1hr & all gear is included

-• Shooting in North Dorset near Sturminster Newton • Individual lessons for 1 or 2 from coach Norman • Spend an hour being coached to shoot the clays • Use a simple hand/eye technique to get you shooting
+• Shooting in North Dorset near Sturminster Newton • Individual lessons for 1 or 2 people from coach Norman • Spend an hour being coached to shoot the clays • Use a simple hand/eye technique to get you shooting

 We've got the perfect range of clay shooting experiences for anyone from absolute beginners, to those who have already notched up a few ‘hits’.
 We think you'll agree we've got one of the biggest ranges of grounds going amongst all of the activity gift voucher companies currently out there, so isn’t it time to see if you can hit the target?